 Concerning the effect of native and non-native pronunciation of teachers on L2 learners' performance, Levis et al. (2016) examined the impact of teachers' L1 on the learners' ratings of the degree of comprehensibility and accentedness.
 The participants were two intact English groups.
 One group was taught by a native teacher and the other one was instructed by a non-native teacher using the same listening materials for a period of seven weeks.
 The findings revealed that although students showed more preference to native teachers, there was no significant difference between learners' ratings of comprehensibility for both native and non-native teachers.
-In another study, Kang, Thomson, and Moran (2019) investigated the impact of including different varieties of English accents in a listening section of a mock test of English varieties were employed to produce speech samples for the listening test.
-Then the speakers of those same six varieties of English were employed to take the mock test.
+In another study, Kang, Thomson, and Moran (2019) investigated the impact of including different varieties of English accents in a listening section of a mock test of English as a foreign language (TOEFL) test on leaners' degree of comprehensibility.
+In so doing, speakers of six distinct English varieties were employed to take the mock test.
 The findings revealed that if accented English was very intelligible, listening scores for stimuli produced by high proficient speakers of non-native varieties of English.
 Overall, it was concluded that when learners were exposed to the highly understandable speech only, shared L1 had no effect on the listeners.